csc-training/intro-to-dl/day2/README.md

 ## Optional: TensorBoard

-You can use TensorBoard either via the LUMI web user interface (recommended), or via the terminal using ssh port forwarding.
+You can use TensorBoard either via the Roihu web user interface (recommended), or via the terminal using ssh port forwarding.
 Both approaches are explained below.

 ### Via the Roihu web interface (the recommended method)